Tag archive for: COVID-19

 Please note that the Jardin des Plantes also closes at 5: 30 p.m.

-Impact on BUs
+Impact on the Business Units

 • The Nîmes Medical Library is changing its hours and will close at 5:30 p.m.